janpstrunn/janpstrunn.github.io/_posts/2025-02-17-how-to-setup-taskwarrior-server-in-2025.md

 - [taskserver](https://github.com/GothenburgBitFactory/taskserver) for the 2.x.x series
 - [taskchampion](https://github.com/GothenburgBitFactory/taskchampion-sync-server) for the 3.x.x series.

-> **Note:** I'll not be talking about how to setup Google Cloud or AWS S3 for Takswarrior V3 in this post
+> I'll not be talking about how to setup Google Cloud or AWS S3 for Takswarrior V3 in this post {: .prompt-warning }

 ## Taskwarrior V2